trustgraph-ai/trustgraph/ts/EFFECT_NATIVE_REWRITE_AUDIT.md

   streaming methods, switched the RPC stream server off nested `Effect.runPromiseWith(context)` queue offers, and replaced the client `StopStreaming` sentinel error with `Stream.runForEachWhile`.
+- The FalkorDB scoped client lifecycle slice removed the remaining `Effect.cached` matches from `ts/packages`.
+FalkorDB triples store/query Live layers and direct compatibility factories now acquire clients through `Effect.acquireRelease` and disconnect them on scope close.
+The `Effect.runPromise` count increased by two because the new lifecycle tests run scoped programs at the test boundary.
 - `Record<string, any>` and `throwLibrarianServiceError` are now clean in `ts/packages`.